Perdition (play): Cancellation and controversy

 In January 1987, the Ken Loach-directed production of Perdition for London's Royal Court Theatre, intended for its Upstairs studio theatre, was cancelled on the day before the first preview performance.
 At the time, the historian Martin Gilbert said the play was "a complete travesty of the facts" and "deeply anti-Semitic".
 Gilbert identified 60 errors in the script.
 He told The Sunday Times:

 "In reality there are inaccuracies on almost every page of the script; not only errors of fact, but innuendoes and allegations against thousands of Jews unable to defend themselves because they were murdered ... by the very people with whom, the script insists they were in deliberate and sinister collusion."
 Another specialist in the field, David Cesarani, agreed.
 Max Stafford-Clark, then the artistic director of the Royal Court, rejected assertions the play was antisemitic or contained errors, but said that continuing with the production would cause "great distress to sections of the community".
 Stafford-Clark recalled in 2021 that Stephen Roth, chairman of the Institute of Jewish Affairs, told him that in Allen's text "the Zionist resistance wasn’t mentioned, the confused situation in Budapest wasn’t mentioned and the number saved wasn’t touched on."

+In an interview for the book Loach on Loach, Ken said that he "had a shouting match" with Stafford-Clark and refused to tell the cast that the play was being cancelled.
+Loach says that Stafford-Clark was reprimanded for the decision and for not allowing any compromises, such as performances restricted to agents and friends, before he ordered all the cast off the site of the theatre.